coderanger/coderanger.net/content/posts/chef-secrets.md

 These secrets need to be stored somewhere, and then made available to servers that use them.

+# **Update**

+This post has now been expanded into a conference talk, with updated information and more detail.
+You can check it out [over on my Talks page](/talks/secrets/).

 # Requirements

 When working with secrets we have a few needs above and beyond that of "normal"